jamesjonesmath/canvancement/google-sheets/due-dates/README.md

 6. Choose ***Load Due Dates*** from the Canvas menu.
 7. Edit the spreadsheet to change the dates
 8. Choose ***Save Due Dates*** from the Canvas menu.

+## Notes
+You should be able to delete columns from the data page or reorder them.
+In theory, it should work.
+In practice, you may want to leave them alone.

+Feel free to sort the data in whatever order you want.
+The default is by due date and then assignment name.

+Show Answers and Hide Answers are only valid for quizzes and then only if "Show Correct Answers at" is checked inside Canvas.

+Do NOT delete the Due, Type, or Canvas ID columns, bad things (or perhaps nothing) will happen.